dogweather/asset_ram/README.md

 of CPU overhead.
 Moreover, this work is **repeated on every request**.

 These asset fingerprints are potentially re-generated on every deploy.
-Maybe I edit an image, but I haven't modified any ActiveRecord models So **the asset links can't be stored in the standard Rails cache.** I realized that storing the computed paths in a simple hash (in RAM only) would be fast and never return stale data: The RAM cache goes away on a deploy/restart, which is when asset fingerprints could change.
+Maybe I edit an image, but I haven't modified any ActiveRecord models.
+This means that **the asset links cannot be stored in the standard Rails cache.** (If the Rails cache had a lifetime option of, "until next boot", that would solve the problem.)

+I realized that storing the computed paths in a simple hash (in RAM only) would be fast and never return stale data: The RAM cache goes away on a deploy/restart, which is when asset fingerprints could change.